srMarquinho/CV/README.md

 - I like go-karting and snowboarding.

-- I love summer walks and spending time with my family.
+- I love summer walks and spending time with family.

 ----------